-Table 3 presents a summary of the District's capital assets as of June 30, 2020, 2019, and 2018.
+Table 3 presents a summary of WCW 's capital assets as of June 30, 2021, 2020, and 2019.
 More detailed information on capital asset activity is provided in Note 4 to the financial statements.

 TABLE 3 Summary of Capital Assets